CarlColijn/Jazillionth/README.md

 When your test function implicitly or explicitly throws an exception itself, Jazillionth will catch that too and mark the test as 'failed'.
 If you know that the code your unit tests could throw an exception, you thus do not have to wrap that call in a try/catch block to prevent the tests breaking.
 However, depending on the type of exception used, you will or will not get a proper call stack trace in that failed test's logs.
 When your code uses the standard `Error` exception type (or any other type derived from it), a call stack trace is added.
 All other exception types (e.g., `throw`ing raw strings and such) will most likely not get a call stack trace.
 Do note though that while support for getting the call stack trace is common in all major browsers, it is not standardized (yet) and might thus not always work.

+If your test function needs to test asynchronous functions, you must `await` on the result of these asynchronous function calls before exiting the test function itself.
+This also implies that the test function itself needs to be marked `async`.
+If you don't, Jazillionth will happily assume the test passed and it will continue with the next test.

 ## Accessing the page under test